jevju/Auritor/README.md

-# Auritor, an aurora monitor
+# Auritor, an Aurora Monitor